PipedreamHQ/pipedream/components/playwright/README.md

 The same `@pipedream/browsers` package can be used in [actions](https://pipedream.com/docs/components/quickstart/nodejs/actions/) as well as [sources](https://pipedream.com/docs/components/quickstart/nodejs/sources/).

 The steps are the same as usage in Node.js code.
 Open a browser, create a page, and close the browser at the end of the code step.

+*Please note*: At this time Source's memory are not configurable and are fixed to 256 mb.
+This is below the recommened 2 gbs for usage in workflows.

 # Troubleshooting